Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Western New England University

-Western New England University is a private university in Springfield, Massachusetts.
-Academic programs are provided through its College of Arts and Sciences, College of Business, College of Engineering, School of Law, and College of Pharmacy and Health Sciences.
+Western New England University, established in 1919, is a private institution in Springfield, Massachusetts, offering a diverse range of programs through its College of Arts and Sciences, College of Business, College of Engineering, School of Law, and College of Pharmacy and Health Sciences.
+Known for its hands-on learning approach and strong career outcomes, the university provides international students with excellent internship and job opportunities in the thriving Northeast region.
+Consider the September 2026 intake to benefit from its personalized education and robust alumni network.

 BiologyComputer ScienceEngineering